 Ben Smith: One issue is that the platforms may turn out to have been things people had fun with in the 2010s, but that we may not be on much longer.
 In others, the platforms got really freaked out about news.
-Particularly, when American and global politics got so divisive, so toxic.
-You're a tech CEO, you're getting hauled in front of Congress because of news content that really isn't where you're making your money anyway, and you start wondering why you were anywhere near it.
+I mean, particularly when American and global politics got so divisive, so toxic, you're a tech CEO, you're getting hauled in front of Congress because of news content that really isn't where you're making your money anyway, and you start wondering why you were anywhere near it.

 Brooke Gladstone: I think there was also an assumption that the social platforms would take on more responsibilities or get better somehow.